UPPMAX/uppmax_intro_day_1/docs/sessions/modules.md

     - Learners can find pre-installed software using the module system
     - Learners can load a module
     - Learners can unload a module
-    - Learners understand to load the `bioinfo-tools` module first

     Lesson plan: